-I enjoy constructing and applying mathematical theories and techniques to research problems in engineering and science.
+I enjoy constructing mathematical models and techniques for real-world research problems in engineering and science.
 Some of my primary research areas are described below; related publications are listed here.

 Algebraic signal processing

-The algebraic signal processing theory is a mathematical framework that generalizes and extends linear signal processing theory.
-It abstracts fundamental concepts, such as signals, filters, z-transform, spectrum, frequency response, Fourier transform, and others to signals and datasets that are not covered by the traditional signal processing theory.
-We have constructed instantiations of this framework, called signal models, for various types of signals and data, including images, medical signals, sensor measurements, web documents, cellphone networks, and others.
+The algebraic signal processing theory is a mathematical framework that generalizes and extends classical signal processing.
+It abstracts fundamental concepts, such as signals, filters, z-transform, spectrum, frequency response, Fourier transform, and others to signals that are not covered by the traditional signal processing theory.
+Algebraic signal processing provided a foundation for the discrete signal processing on graphs.
+It also led to the discovery of numerous fast algorithms for discrete transforms (Fourier, cosine and sine, polynomial) and to the development of a mathematical framework for the discovery of fast algorithms for arbitrary linear transforms.

 Design and optimization of fast algorithms

-Medical imaging, inverse problems, and medical data analysis have strong connections to signal processing.
-By building appropriate signal models, optimizing processing algorithms for image and data reconstruction and representation, we can improve the quality and performance of existing techniques.
+Many problems in biomedical data analysis have strong connections to signal processing.
+Examples include evaluation of electrophysiological signals, classification of biological images, and inverse problems in medical imaging.
+By building appropriate signal models and optimizing processing algorithms for image and data reconstruction and representation, we aim to improve the quality and performance of medical data analysis.